IgorGrieder/nvim/README.md

-# 💤 LazyVim
+# 💤 Neovim Lazyy

-A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
-Refer to the [documentation](https://lazyvim.github.io/installation) to get started.
+This is my current neovim config.
+Feel free to try it out!